 "And the times of this ignorance God winked at; but now commandeth all men every where to repent:"

 "As many as I love, I rebuke and chasten: be zealous therefore, and repent."

 Revelation 3:19, KJV

-Over and over again we see this warning to repent, repent, repent; but exactly what does it mean?
-According to Thayer's Greek lexicon, the word "repent" is derived from the Greek word "metanoeo", which is pronounced met-an-o-eh'-o.
-The lexicon provides the following definitions for this word:
+Over and over again we see this warning to repent, repent, repent.
+But exactly what does it mean?
+According to Thayer's Greek English Lexicon, the word "repent" is derived from the Koine Greek word "metanoeo".
+Pronounced met-an-o-eh'-o, the lexicon provides the following definitions for this word:

 ----- Begin Quote -----

 1) to change one's mind, i.e. to repent

 2) to change one's mind for better, heartily to amend with abhorrence of one's past sins

 ----- End Of Quote -----